learn-co-curriculum/dsc-regression-cart-trees-lab/README.md

 ## Summary

 In this lesson, you implemented the architecture to train a tree regressor and predict values for unseen data.
-You saw that with a vanilla approach, the results were not so great, and this requires further pre-tuning of the model (what we described as hyperparameter optimization and pruning in the case of trees).
+You saw that with a vanilla approach, the results were not so great, and thus we must further tune the model (what we described as hyperparameter optimization and pruning, in the case of trees).